seinecle/blog/_posts/2025-10-23-JSF-primefaces-vs-htmx-alpine-tailwind.md

 ## 🎯 Results: let's wait for the refactoring

 I am currently working at this refactoring.
-Visit [nocodefunctions.com](htpps://nocodefunctions.com) to see how it looks with the current Java stack, and come back in a few months, realistically, to see how it has evolved.
+Visit [nocodefunctions.com](https://nocodefunctions.com) to see how it looks with the current Java stack, and come back in a few months, realistically, to see how it has evolved.

+[EDIT December 14, 2025 -> visit [next.nocodefunctions.com](https://next.nocodefunctions.com) for a live preview of the refactoring in progress]

 ---
 # About Me